adugast/adugast.github.io/README.md

-# Linux System Overall and Beyond
+# The Not So Quick Linux Notions Guide

 ### Summary